IBM Leadership Academy

 Prototyping & testing

-Upon completing and synthesizing my discovery research, I began redesigning each segment of Leadership Academy within two-week Agile sprints.
+After synthesizing the discovery research, I began redesigning each section of Leadership Academy within two-week Agile sprints.
 Working through the Enterprise Design Thinking "Loop," I continuously tested my redesigns by observing my users through remote user testing, reflecting upon the results, and making changes to fit their needs.
 I also used A/B testing to inform decisions such as information hierarchy, navigation style, and calls to action.

 At the end of every sprint I presented the newly redesigned pages to our executive stakeholders alongside the data to validate my decisions.
 With stakeholder approval, I passed my designs along to my team's developers to build and launch each page in a staggered approach, starting with the homepage, continuing through each career persona page, and finally every program and resource page in order of prioritization based on visit analytics.